jeffpk62/speech-to-text-icp/making-requests.md

 ## Making an authenticated HTTP request
 {: #httpRequest}

-The examples in the documentation use cURL to call methods of the {{site.data.keyword.speechtotextshort}}: Customer Care HTTP interface from the command line.
+The examples in the documentation use the `curl` command to call methods of the {{site.data.keyword.speechtotextshort}}: Customer Care HTTP interface from the command line.
 You pass the same information when you make a request programmatically from an application.
 The basic format of an HTTP request includes the following components:

 ```bash
 curl -X {http_method} -u "apikey:{api_key}"